ZhenyingZhu/StudyNotes/AIAndData.md

 <https://github.com/openai/codex>

+It might run into errors

+- 3221225501: CPU instruction.
+Might uninstall Windows update in May 2026
+- Localhost refuse to connect: codex cli crashed

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.